MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-shortcut.md

 ## Prerequisites

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
-* An Azure subscription.
-Create a [free Azure account](https://azure.microsoft.com/free/).
-* An Azure Data Explorer cluster and database.
-[Create a cluster and database](/azure/data-explorer/create-cluster-and-database).
+* A source database.
+This can be an [Azure Data Explorer database](/azure/data-explorer/create-cluster-and-database) or a [KQL Database](create-database.md).

 > [!IMPORTANT]
-> Both the source Azure Data Explorer database and the database shortcut in Real-Time Analytics must be in the same region, but can be in different tenants.
+> Both the source database and the database shortcut in Real-Time Analytics must be in the same region, but can be in different tenants.

 ## Create an invitation token